rizdaprasetya/mt-alt-doc/en/snap/with-plugins.md

 <hr><br><br>

 ## WHMCS
+Midtrans ❤️ WHMCS!
+This plugin allows secure online payment on your WHMCS!
+With sleek built-in responsive payment interface (Snap).
+Midtrans strives to make payments simple for you and your customers.
+It supports various online payment channels.

 #### Requirements
 Some of the requirements to continue with the integration process, are listed below.
    * WHMCS v5.3.12 - v7.x or later **|** Tested up to WHMCS v7.6